astrorick/cloak/README.md

 Here's a list of currently available features:

 - Simple file encryption and decryption
-- Supports multiple cryptography algorithms
+- Supports multiple state-of-the-art cryptography algorithms
 - Lightweight and easy to use

 ## Work In Progress